benklassen77/benklassen77.github.io/SolidMechanics.md

 ## Deflection of beams

-Prodedure
+### Procedure

 1. Check for points where slope or deflection is known
 2. Solve for reactions at supports
-3. Take a cut any distance x from a reaction and find Mo equation
+3. Take a cut any position x from a reaction and find Mo equation
    - Every change in loading requires another cut
 4. Integrate equations according to the following equation